QTM 350 - Data Science Computing

 • Last time, we saw how to create a simple container with Docker

-• We used a short Dockerfile to build the container, downloaded a Python image, and installed a few Python packages in it
+• The example included a short Dockerfile to build the container, which included a Python image, and a few Python packages in it

-• We then ran the container and executed a Python script, and finally uploaded the container to Docker Hub
+• We then saw how to run the container and execute a Python script, and how to upload the container to Docker Hub

 • Today, we will see other Docker features that are useful for data science and build more complex containers